caikelun/libsvx/README.md

 libsvx use reactor pattern.
 It provides a mechanism to execute a callback function when a specific event occurs on a file descriptor or after a timeout has been reached.
-Based on this mechanism, libsvx provides several basic network module, they are: TCP server module, TCP client module, UDP module and ICMP module. libsvx do *NOT* provides application layer network module like: HTTP server, HTTP client, DNS client, etc.
+Based on this mechanism, libsvx contains the following basic network modules: TCP server module, TCP client module, UDP module and ICMP module. libsvx does *NOT* contain any application layer network modules like HTTP server, HTTP client, DNS client, etc.

 libsvx use the thread mode called: one I/O looper pre thread, with optional thread pool.